developerdee/test-application/README.md

 # test-application
-A test application fro playing around with repos
+A test application for playing around with repos